-Bottom Line: Natural flavors are extracted from plants and animals for the purpose of creating flavor enhancers to be used in processed foods.
+Natural flavors are extracted from plants and animals to create flavor enhancers that are used in processed foods.

 In the case of a natural flavor, the original source must be a plant or animal.
-By contrast, the original source of an artificial flavor is a man-made chemical.
+By contrast, the original source of an artificial flavor is a synthetic chemical (5).

 Importantly, all flavors contain chemicals, whether they are natural or artificial.
-In fact, every substance in the world is composed of chemicals, including water.
+In fact, every substance in the world, including water, is composed of chemicals.

 Natural flavors are complex mixtures created by specially trained food chemists known as flavorists.

-In addition to their original flavor source, these mixtures can contain more than 100 different chemicals, including preservatives, solvents and other substances.
-These are defined as "incidental additives."
 However, food manufacturers aren’t required to disclose whether these additives come from natural or synthetic sources.
-As long as the original flavoring source comes from plant or animal material, it is classified as a natural flavor.
+As long as the original flavoring source comes from plant or animal material, it’s classified as a natural flavor.